 Avoid using your personal email for business inquiries.
 Using a dedicated email for UGC work ensures important messages don't get lost in your inbox, making communication with brands more organized and professional.

-Save time by preparing an invoice template in advance.
+Save time by preparing an invoice template in advance or create an invoice in Excel.
 Platforms like Canva offer customizable options, making it easy to create and send professional invoices for your work.
 Here’s an example:

 A contract is crucial for protecting yourself.
 Make sure it covers payment terms, indemnity, and how your content will be used to avoid any misunderstandings or misuse of your work.
 Key things that you should include in your UGC contract: